Lant Street: History of the area

 The area around Lant Street, mainly to the north, was previously known as The Mint.
 It was a slum area with privileges for debtors until The Mint in Southwark Act 1722 removed these rights.
 The area remained a slum until the 19th century.
 The only reminder of The Mint is Mint Street off Marshalsea Road, where there used to be a workhouse.

 The Marshalsea prison, associated with the Marshalsea Court, was located a little to the north of the southeast end of Lant Street, just north of St George's Church.
 The prison was mentioned in the works of Charles Dickens.

 In 1902, a small public open space, known as Little Dorrit's Playground, after the Charles Dickens character, was opened north of Lant Street.
 Much of the area became derelict as a result of air raid damage during World War II.
 Also north of Lant Street is Little Dorrit's Court.

-In the late 2010s Roman burial sites excavated at 52-56 Lant Street and the nearby 56 Soutwark Bridge Road revealed more than two hundred inhumantions including the remains of a teenage girl known as the "Lant Street Teenager".
-Of the 18 individuals from the Lant Street cemetery whose DNA was analysed in details, four of them had Black African ancestry.
+In the late 2010s Roman burial sites excavated at 52-56 Lant Street and the nearby 56 Southwark Bridge Road revealed more than two hundred inhumantions including the remains of a teenage girl known as the "Lant Street Teenager".
+Of the 18 individuals from the Lant Street cemetery whose DNA was analysed in details, four of them had north African (not sub-Saharan African) ancestry.